Photos: On the Red Carpet at Opening Night of HARMONY on Broadway

-The musical opened on Monday, November 13 at the Ethel Barrymore Theatre.
+Harmony officially opened on Broadway on Monday night, November 13, at the Ethel Barrymore Theatre.

 POPULAR